PeachyTree/shiro/README.md

 Getting _all_ the API keys for your `.env` file can be a pain sometimes, that's why I've compiled a list here of where to go to get every single API key!

-_Remove the .example part from both the .env and config.js files, once you are done!_

 ### Bot-related Information
 * `CELESTIA_TOKEN=` is the bot's token.
 You can get it from [here](https://discord.com/developers/applications/).
 * `CELESTIA_PREFIX=` is the default prefix of the bot.
 Can be changed to anything you want.
 Default is c.